openmpf/openmpf-components/java/TikaTextDetection/README.md

 Users can also enable metadata reporting.
 If enabled by setting the job property STORE_METADATA = "true", document metadata will be labeled and stored as the first track.
-Metadata track will not contain the PAGE_NUM detection property.
+Metadata track will not contain the PAGE_NUM or TEXT detection properties.